RotorHazard/RotorHazard/doc/Cluster.md

 # Cluster

 Additional RotorHazard timers may be attached as "slave" units, interfaced via their network connection (i.e., WiFi).
-The default mode is 'timer' (for split timing), which allows multiple timers to be placed around the track to get intermediate lap times.
+The default mode is 'split' (for split timing), which allows multiple timers to be placed around the track to get intermediate lap times.
 A 'mirror' mode is also supported, in which the slave timer will mirror the actions of the master (for instance as an "LED-only" timer that displays the actions of the master).

 ### Configuration